XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 *"You're not your résumé." - Charles M. C. Lee*

 *"I have been a scientist, but in many sciences.
 I have explored mazes, but they do not connect into a single maze.
-My aspirations dod not extend to achieving a single consistency in my life." - Herbert A. Simon*
+My aspirations do not extend to achieving a single consistency in my life." - Herbert A. Simon*